3DStreet/3dstreet-docs/docs/classroom-sponsorship.md

 ## School Eligibility

-We support any accredited K-12 primary and secondary school in the US or Canada, both public and private.
+We support any accredited K-12 primary and secondary school, public or private.
 Colleges and universities are not eligible for this program, but we have [affordable partnership options for higher education institutions](/contact).
 Schools need to provide credentials and have an educator willing to participate in brief onboarding and feedback sessions.
-We prioritize K-12 schools but summer programs or STEM camps serving similar age students are welcome to apply.
+We prioritize K-12 schools but summer programs or STEM camps serving similar age students are welcome to apply and we can include you when there is room.

 ## Technical Requirements